Chapter 4.1 Introduction to Symmetry

 A symmetry acting on a set \(X\) is an invertible function from \(X\) to \(X\) that preserves a certain structure.

-Note that we are purposely imprecise in using the word “structure” because we want to be as flexible as possible.
+Note: We are purposely imprecise in using the word “structure” because we want to be as flexible as possible.

 Since any two symmetries \(f\) and \(g\) that act on the same set have domain \(X\) and range \(X\), the composite \(f\circ g\) is defined.